-Figure 1: Summary of the current status of the techno-economic analysis for an integrated biorefinery producing biojet (IPK) using forest residuals as a feedstock and assuming a complete greenfield construction.
+Figure 4.1.1 shows a summary of the current status of the techno-economic analysis for an integrated biorefinery producing biojet (IPK) using forest residuals as a feedstock and assuming a complete greenfield construction.
 Relative contributions of individual cost centers are provided for the capital expenditures (CapEx) and operational expenditures (OpEx).